OcelotBabou/Quartz/content/8-NPC/Siar'Morrin/North/Drogar Varkalir.md

 ### Physical Description

 - **Appearance:** Drogar is large and solidly built for his age, already showing signs of the formidable strength that runs through his bloodline.
 His fur is a deep, glossy black, with tufts of silver beginning to appear around his ears, a trait passed from his mother.
 Though his frame is still growing into its full potential, his stance is proud and his movements already carry the disciplined edge of a future warrior.
-He typically wears simple training gear, often slightly oversized, and carries a carved wooden practice spear, his own design, modeled after [[Veyna]]’s glaive.
+He typically wears simple training gear, often slightly oversized, and carries a carved wooden practice spear, his own design, modeled after [[Veyna Varkalir]]’s glaive.
 - **Height:** 158 cm
 - **Weight:** 41 kg
 - **Distinguishing Features:** His wooden practice spear he wields with pride.